All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 It is evident by the many porticoes which flanked

-the terraces that Hadrian enjoyed wandering along them with his friends, as Aristotle and the other peripatetic philosophers
+the terraces that Hadrian enjoyed walking along them with his friends, as Aristotle and the other peripatetic philosophers

-by imposing substructures which were used to house the many servants who worked at the villa.
+by imposing substructures which housed the many servants who worked at the villa.

 (left) A curved wall projecting from Philosophers' Hall (you may wish to compare it with the façade